-The United States Holocaust Memorial Museum lends collection objects as a means of encouraging and developing a greater understanding and appreciation for the Holocaust and Holocaust-related artifacts.
-Outgoing loans may be made to other museums and institutions engaged in nonprofit, educational, and scholarly pursuits.
-Loan applications must be made at least nine months in advance of the loan start date.
+The United States Holocaust Memorial Museum lends objects from our collections to encourage and develop a greater understanding and appreciation for the Holocaust and Holocaust-related artifacts.
+The Museum lends to other museums and institutions engaged in nonprofit, educational, and scholarly pursuits.
+Loan applications must be submitted at least nine months in advance of the loan start date.

 The Museum is moving its collections to a new collections and conservation center.
 It is unlikely that we will be able to accommodate outgoing loan requests from August 2016 through May 2017 as we pack and move to our new building, but we will review each request on a case-by-case basis.

-Loan applications are reviewed on a monthly basis by the Outgoing Loans Committee (members include curatorial, registration, and conservation staff members) and will be evaluated according to the following criteria:
+Loan applications are reviewed on a monthly basis by the Museum’s Outgoing Loans Committee—members include curatorial, registration, and conservation staff members—and will be evaluated according to the following criteria:

 - The proposed use of the borrowed material